What is the best part about adopting a child in Georgia?

 How does placement work in Georgia?

-When signing Georgia Surrender documents, birth parent(s) transfer custody of child(ren) to one of the following agents: child-placing agency representative, Department of Human Services representative, person to whom surrender is made, or petitioner’s representative.
+When signing Georgia Surrender documents, birth parent(s) transfer custody of the child(ren) to one of the following agents: child-placing agency representative, Department of Human Services representative, person to whom surrender is made, or petitioner’s representative.

 Once custody is transferred via Surrender documents, the custodial agent receives placement of child or consents to placement via Power of Attorney to another agent (e.g., adoptive family).